How do you pay interest on savings accounts?

 We pay the interest into your savings account.
 We cannot pay interest into a different account.

 You can find when your account pays interest in your terms and conditions.
-This is often around the anniversary of account opening, which you can find online on our banking app or internet bank.
+This is often around the anniversary of account opening, which you can find online in our app or internet bank.

 What are Nationwide's interest rates?